What is a ‘Death Doula’?

 Can I use a “Death Doula” while in hospice care?

 Yes.
 The two services are not the same, though both are focused on providing comfort at life’s end.
 End-of-life doulas support emotional health by guiding the dying in the creation of a values driven vigil plan, bringing focus to legacy work, educating about choices and assistance creating the support team.
-Hospice help will be more centered on the medical care of your loved one, with access to social workers, chaplains and twice weekly bath aids.
+Hospice help will be more centered on the medical care of your loved one, with access to nurses, social workers, chaplains and bath aids.

 Photo by Di Maitland